hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + [More Advanced Methods](https://tinyurl.com/y6f38zqs)

+## 1. An Introduction

-## 1. The basics of feature selection
+Part 1.
+The basics of feature selection

 + Feature selection
   + a.k.a. variable selection, attribute selection or subset selection